 Spiritual Cleansing and Protection

-Cleansing is practical and symbolic: it removes negative energy, restores flow, and reestablishes protective boundaries.
-Practitioners tailor cleanses to each person, household, or object—selecting herbs, waters, and ritual gestures based on divinatory findings.
+Cleansing rituals remove negative energy, restore flow, and reestablish protective boundaries.
+Practitioners tailor cleanses to individuals, households, or objects, selecting herbs, waters, and gestures according to divinatory findings.
+Below are common modalities and practical safety notes.

 Herbal Baths and Washes